eduMFA/eduMFA/doc/policies/index.rst

    *Policy Definition*

-Starting with privacyIDEA 2.5 you can use policy templates to ease the setup.
+Starting with eduMFA 2.5 you can use policy templates to ease the setup.

 .. toctree::
    :maxdepth: 1